AI Agents SDLC Platform: Authoring, Enforcement, and Documentation Agents Across the Full Software Development Lifecycle

 Jira

 Refuse story closure.
 Audit comments.
 Block sprint close.
+Authoring writes for stories with mandatory human approval.

 SonarQube